 If you have ongoing shoulder or hip pain, it could be because of a labral tear, a condition in which a ring of cartilage within a joint gets damaged.
-At Northeast Orthopaedics & Sports Medicine, with locations in San Antonio and Live Oak, Texas, the board-certified orthopedic specialists diagnose and treat labral tears to relieve your discomfort.
+At Northeast Orthopaedics & Sports Medicine, with locations in Shertz, San Antonio and Live Oak, Texas, the board-certified orthopedic specialists diagnose and treat labral tears to relieve your discomfort.
 Call the nearest office to schedule an appointment or book one online today.

 Labral tears are injuries of your labrum, cup-shaped cartilage that lines the ball-and-socket joints in your hip and shoulder.
 The labrum is like a rubber seal, securing joints in place and cushioning them.
 Accidents, sports injuries, and age-related wear are common causes of labral tears.

 Common symptoms associated with labral tears include:

 Labral tears don’t always cause symptoms.
 If you have ongoing hip or shoulder pain associated with a possible labral tear and want relief, see the experts at Northeast Orthopaedics & Sports Medicine for an evaluation.

 While labral tears can happen to anyone, common risk factors for developing them include: